Breast cancer statistics

 People in the LGBTQ+ community may face unique challenges in finding information and guidance on their breast cancer risk and in finding sensitive care for screening and treatment.
 It can also be hard to find statistics for breast cancer in LGBTQ+ people.
 In this section, we share some of the known and estimated statistics for breast cancer in this community.

-- Sexual minority women were more likely than non-sexual minority women to get a mammogram due to a problem rather than for routine screening (LGBT Health, 2020)
+- Research published in 2020 showed that sexual minority women were as likely as non-sexual minority women to get a mammogram but were more likely to have a mammogram in response to a problem rather than for routine screening.
+(LGBT Health, 2020)

 Learn more about resources for LGBTQ+ people who have been diagnosed with breast cancer or are concerned about their risk on our page LGBTQ+ with breast cancer.